 Hot water treatment is used to reduce or eliminate disease in garlic.
 It’s necessary to do this before planting your garlic to keep your soil clean.
+(We have issues with white rot and garlic stem nematodes at our farm.)
 After separating your garlic into cloves, put them in netted bags and treat before planting.
 I use a soil/compost thermometer to measure the temperature and a candy thermometer works too (needs to show 120 degrees).
-A kitchen sink works fine for a small batch of garlic, and the hot water from the faucet may be adequate to get it to the right temperature at first.
+A kitchen sink works fine for a small batch of garlic and the hot water from the faucet may be adequate to get it to the right temperature at first.
+We use a bathtub.
 Use a lot of water to help maintain the temperature better.
 Have a pot of boiling water handy.

 2. Hot-water bath – Take the cloves immediately from the pre-soak and put them in a 118-120°F hot-water bath.
 Maintain this bath at 118-120°F for 20 minutes.
 Start timing when the water reaches proper temperature.